Chains

 mail.list_unread(read)notes.create_note(write)

-The web-kernel's chain orchestrator runs them in order, threads outputs forward, and renders one combined response.
+The platform runs them in order, threads each step's output forward into the next, and renders one combined response.
 This page covers chains end to end.

 Why chains exist